 After you've reviewed federal rules and your state's document retention schedules, you may still have records that you're unsure about.
 In this case, the Uniform Preservation of Private Business Records Act (UPPBRA) is a good guideline.

 Eight states have adopted this standard, including Colorado, Georgia, Illinois, Maryland, New Hampshire, North Dakota, Oklahoma, and Texas.
-It states that businesses should keep records not covered under statute-specific retention periods for at least three years.
+It mandates that businesses keep records not covered under statute-specific retention periods for at least three years.

 Digital vs. physical document storage

 Whether you store your documents in paper form or digitally depends on a number of factors, including your industry and your business processes.
-For instance, healthcare and financial organizations must meet stringent privacy laws that impact how you store digital documents.
-You should consult an expert to ensure you're compliant in how you keep records secure.
+For instance, healthcare and financial organizations must meet stringent privacy laws that impact how digital documents are stored.
+You should consult an expert to ensure you're complying with the laws.

 Digital files offer the advantage of real-time access to information from anywhere.
 As your business grows, expanding digital storage is relatively easy.
 But technical issues such as hardware failures can render your files inaccessible, and digital files introduce new cybersecurity risks.

-By comparison, physical files are immune to technical failure but do take up more space.
-They're not as accessible as digital records, and if something catastrophic happens, such as a fire or flood, your data is still at risk.
+By comparison, physical files are immune to technical failure, but they take up more space.
+They're not as accessible as digital records, and if something catastrophic happens, such as a fire or flood, that valuable documentation may be lost forever.
 Ideally, you should keep the originals of your physical files with digital backups securely stored.

 Next steps: Create a document retention policy

 Organizing your physical and cloud-based storage and developing a DRP is the best way to ensure your organization complies with recordkeeping standards.
-Review all guidelines carefully and come up with a plan that’s easy to implement and stick with.
+Review all guidelines carefully and come up with a plan that’s easy to implement and follow.

 How to safely dispose of old documents